SpecFlowOSS/SpecFlowWiki/v2-TODO.md

   - [ ] [GitLink](https://github.com/catenalogic/gitlink) support (?)

 - Features
-  - [ ] Support for ordering hooks - In process (Sam Holder)
+  - [x] Support for ordering hooks - [Pull Request #414](https://github.com/techtalk/SpecFlow/pull/414)
   - [ ] Assist table helpers should use `[StepArgumentTransformation]` extensions

 - To be decided
   - [ ] `[Binding]` attribute should not be necessary
   - [ ] Use `throw new PendingException()` instead of ScenarioContext.Pending()
-  - [ ] Should be able to inject ScenarioContext to binding classese
+  - [ ] Should be able to inject ScenarioContext to binding classes
   - [ ] Should be able to inject ScenarioContext to hook methods as parameter
   - [ ] ScenarioContext.Embed -- embeds related files, images as assets?